csteele86/improving-vegas-room-party/README.md

-# improving-vegas-room-party
+# Summary
-Improving Vegas room party invite websites
+This is a collection of static sites that have been used to invite people to the annual Improving Vegas Room Party!